home-assistant/home-assistant.io/source/_integrations/blebox.markdown

    type "send URL"
 2. Enter the webhook URL copied from phase one as the URL address for the action

-Note: in order for this integration flow to work the webhook URL host must be resolvable and accessible within the device network.
+Note: in order for this integration flow to work, the webhook URL host must be resolvable and accessible within the device network.
 If in doubt please refer to the general [documentation of automations with webhook triggers](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger).